RAIN: Your Language Models Can Align Themselves without Finetuning: Experiments

-We compared RAIN with RLHF and RLAIF, although such a comparison might be unfair.
+\textbf{Comparison with baselines.} We compare RAIN with RLHF and RLAIF on the LLaMA 30B model.
 While RLHF requires human annotations, RLAIF does not necessitate them but still requires data in the form of prompts.
 RAIN, on the other hand, does not require either.
 For RLAIF, we set number of revisions to 2.
 For both RLHF and RLAIF, we set the learning rates to 3e-4, 5e-4, and 1.4e-5 during the SFT, RM, and RL phases, respectively.
-A warm-up period and cosine learning rate decay were applied.
-In this section, both RLHF and RLAIF are fine-tuned from the LLaMA 30B, which is also utilized by RAIN.
-As shown in Figure \ref{figure:rl}, RLHF and RLAIF benefit from SFT for enhanced model safety, while RL further improves model performance based on this foundation.
+A warm-up period and cosine learning rate decay are applied.
+As Figure \ref{figure:rl} demonstrates, RLHF and RLAIF benefit from SFT for improved safety, with RL further enhancing performance.
 Compared to RLHF and RLAIF, which require additional data, the efficacy of RAIN is comparable, if not superior.